Accessibility for Ontarians with Disabilities Act (AODA)

 - Job accommodations

 As an employer, do you know how the AODA applies to your business?
-If your business is found in violation of the Act, you may be subject to monetary penalties depending on evaluations of your actions as being minor, moderate, or major.
+If your business is found to violate this legislation, you may be subject to monetary penalties depending on whether your actions are deemed minor, moderate, or major.
 Under the AODA, the maximum daily penalties are as follows:

 - Corporations: $100,000.00